Pioreactor/docs.pioreactor/developer-guide/20-User interface/05-api-reference.md

 _Response body is binary file data._

-## Remove All Workers From All Experiments
+## Remove All Workers From All Experiments {#endpoint-delete-api-workers-assignments}

 Remove All Workers From All Experiments endpoint.